 Game of Skill v.
 Game of Chance:

 By taking the above ratio into account, SC in the matter of State of AP v.
 K.Satyanarayana(1968) held the game of Rummy to be a ‘game of skill’.
 However, the Court in its judgment has indicated that if there is gambling or if the gambling house is making profit from the game of rummy, then it could amount to an offense under the laws of AP.
 It was further observed by SC that the three card game which goes under different names such as flush, brag, etc. is a game of pure chance.
-This was relied upon by SC in another its other judgments viz.
+This was relied upon by SC in its other judgments viz.
 M.J.Sivani v.
 State of Karnataka (1995) and Dr. K.R.
 Lakshmanan vs State Of Tamil Nadu And Anr (1996).

-The issue of whether rummy if played with stakes amounts to gambling or not has not been decided by Supreme Court.
-However, Andra Pradesh High Court in D. Krishna Kumar And Anr. vs State Of A.P.(2002) (Annexure-2) relying upon the SC decision of 1968 held that till such time the state gambling Act is amended to lay down that playing Rummy with stakes is "gaming", playing Rummy with stakes is not 'gaming' within the meaning of the Act and is therefore allowed.
+The issue of whether rummy if played with stakes amounts to gambling or not has not been decided by the Supreme Court.
+However, Andhra Pradesh High Court in D. Krishna Kumar And Anr. vs State Of A.P.(2002) (Annexure-2) relying upon the SC decision of 1968 held that till such time the state gambling Act is amended to lay down that playing Rummy with stakes is "gaming", playing Rummy with stakes is not 'gaming' within the meaning of the Act and is therefore allowed.

 Delhi District Court: Gaussian Network Pvt.
 Ltd. Vs. Monica Lakhanpal

 The issue of Online Gaming/gambling laws in India was discussed in detail in the above case when the issue was put up before the Court under Order 36 Rule(1) of CPC by the parties.
 The Court held the following:

 Game of skills, if played with stakes does not amount to gambling;